SOMtime the World Ain$'$t Fair: Violating Fairness Using Self-Organizing Maps: Method: SOMtime as an Auditing Tool

-We formalize the notion of sensitive structure we aim to detect.
-A representation exhibits \textit{global geometric} ordering with respect to a sensitive attribute $s$ if there exists a path through the embedding along which $s$ varies monotonically.
-This is distinct from \textit{local separability}, which measures whether observations with similar $s$ values are nearby in the embedding (e.g., via $k$-NN purity).
-A representation may exhibit high local separability without global ordering—for instance, if age groups form distinct clusters that are randomly arranged in space—or global ordering without local separability.
-We quantify ordering strength via the Spearman correlation $\rho$ between $s$ and position along the recovered path; higher $|\rho|$ indicates stronger global alignment.
+To assess whether the representation encodes a global ordering aligned with $s$, we analyze the geometry of SOM unit centroids.
+Cluster centers from the SOM distance map are computed in XY-space, then mapped to centroid activations on the distance map.
+We then construct a trajectory adjacency matrix on these centroids via a greedy nearest-neighbour procedure that enforces monotonic progression along the axis (in supplementary).
+A representation exhibits \textit{global geometric ordering} with respect to $s$ if there is a path along which $s$ varies monotonically---distinct from \textit{local separability}, which measures if observations with similar $s$ are nearby.
+We quantify ordering strength via the Spearman correlation $\rho$ between $s$ and position along the recovered path.

-If this ordering correlates strongly with a withheld sensitive attribute, the representation has encoded that attribute as emergent structure, constituting a fairness risk.